stripe-samples/checkout-one-time-payments/README.md

 # Accept payments with Stripe Checkout

+This sample shows you how to integrate with Stripe [Checkout](https://stripe.com/docs/checkout).

-Building payment form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.
+Building a payment form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.

 We built [Checkout](https://stripe.com/docs/payments/checkout) to do that work for you so now you can focus on building the best storefront experience for your customers.

-Once your customer is ready to pay, use Stripe.js to redirect them to the URL of your Stripe hosted payment page.
-It's so simple you don't even need a server! 🥳
+Once your customer is ready to pay, use Stripe.js to redirect them to the URL of your Stripe hosted payment page. 🥳

 ## Demo